BitopanBaishya/VSD-Tapeout-Program-2025---Week-1/Day 5/README.md

 	 This happens because the design hierarchically uses the `fa` (full adder) module as a building block and then instantiates multiple such blocks in the `rca` module using both manual instantiation (for the LSB) and a `generate-for` loop (for the remaining bits).
 Each carry-out is propagated to the next stage, forming the classic Ripple Carry Adder structure.
 Since all inputs and outputs are fully specified at every stage, no unintended latches are inferred. <br>
 	 Thus, both simulation and synthesis confirm that the design functions as a purely combinational 8-bit Ripple Carry Adder, demonstrating the practical use of hierarchical design and generate constructs in Verilog to build scalable arithmetic circuits.

+---

+## ⚠️ Challenges

+### 1. <ins>Syntax and Port Mismatch Errors in Testbench</ins>
+* Problem:<br>
+  While simulating the Verilog design `partial_case_assign.v` using Iverilog, the testbench `tb_partial_case_assign.v` failed to compile and produced errors such as:
+  * `syntax error I give up`
+  * `port i3 is not a port of uut`
+  * `port sel expects 2 bits, got 1`
+  * `$dumpvars binding error`

+* Cause:<br>
+  The root causes of these errors were:
+  * **Incorrect module declaration**: The testbench module name included the `.v` file extension (module `tb_partial_case_assign.v`), which is invalid in Verilog.
+  * **Port mismatch**: The testbench attempted to connect and i3 signal that did not exist in `partial_case_assign.v`.
+Additionally, the `sel` signal was declared as 1-bit in the testbench while the design expected 2 bits.
+  * **Incorrect $dumpvars usage**: The `.v` extension was incorrectly included in $dumpvars.
+* Solution:<br>
+  The errors were resolved by:
+  * Removing the `.v` extension from the testbench module declaration and $dumpvars.
+  * Declaring `sel` as a 2-bit register to match `partial_case_assign.v`.
+  * Removing the `i3` connection from the UUT instantiation.

+### 2. <ins>Embedded images in Github not updating.</ins>
+* Problem:<br>
+  While documenting the RTL design flow, a few simulation results were embedded as images inside the `README.md` file using links to screenshots stored in a folder in the Github repository.
+Later, three of those screenshots were found to be incorrect and were replaced with updated versions.
+The new images were uploaded with the same filenames (to preserve naming consistency and meaning).
+However, despite deleting the old images and pushing the updated ones, the README.md documentation continued to show the old errorneous screenshots, making it seem like the update had not worked.
+* Cause:<br>
+  This behaviour was not due to an issue in the Markdown or the repository structure.
+Instead, it occured because Github serves images through its Content Delivery Network (CDN), which caches files to improve performance.
+When a file with the same name is replaced, the CDN may still deliver the previously cached version for some time.
+Additionally, the local browser cache can also store the older image, which further delays the display of the updated version.
+* Solution:<br>
+  Refreshing the repository and clearing the browser cache forced Github to fetch the latest versions of the images, and the updated screenshots were displayed correctly in the documentation.
+As an alternative fix, adding a cache-busting parameter (e.g., ?v=2) to the image link in Markdown can ensure that Github and the browser treat the file as new, immediately displaying the correct version.

+### 3. <ins>Doubt: Hierarchical Netlist and GLS Setup</ins>
+* Problem:<br>
+  While working on the **Ripple Carry Adder (RCA) design:
+  * The RTL was split across two files: `fa.v` and `rca.v`.
+During synthesis, only one netlist (`rca_netlist.v`) was generated, raising a doubt whether separate netlists were needed for each RTL file.
+  * Later, while preparing for Gate-Level Simulation (GLS), there was uncertainty about whether the GLS requires the netlists of both the original RTL files or only the generated single netlist file would suffice.
+* Cause:<br>
+  * RTL designs are often hierarchical, split across multiple files, while synthesis tools flatten this hierarchy into a single netlist.
+This can confuse beginners into thinking each RTL file must have a separate netlist.
+  * Similarly, GLS, which simulates the gate-level behaviour, needs the single synthesized netlist.
+Beginners may assume that netlists of all the original RTL files are required, causing a doubt.
+* Solution:<br>
+  * The only synthesized netlist is needed (`rca_netlist.v`).
+The synthesis process automatically includes all the lower-level modules into the top-level design.
+  * For GLS, only the single netlist, the testbench and the standard cell library models are required.
+Individual netlist files for each original RTL files are not required.